Glass is a tricky medium to work with; it is brittle and breaks easily.

 You don’t have to grind every single piece of glass before you combine them all into a pattern.

-To make sure you are using the grinder effectively, you don’t want to grind every single piece, use the grinder only to make small modifications such that the pieces will fit well together.
+To make sure you are using the grinder effectively, you don’t want to grind every single piece.
+Rather use the grinder only to make small modifications such that the pieces will fit well together.

 Even if you work very accurately while cutting the glass, you will inevitably have to reshape and smooth out some of the edges of your glass.

 — Lou Ann Weeks (@i_c_mosaics) 3 juni 2015

 Although you can do smooth out the edges by hand, it is a lot of manual work and is arguably the most boring and tedious part of working with glass.

 Using a grinder for stained glass will save you a lot of time and keep working with glass fun.

 Additionally, grinding glass manual is a lot more work than you might think.
 Especially if you are working on some big designs.
 So a grinder might prevent some physical discomfort or pain as well.